 Tip: The answer is yes.
 If you don’t see how you should check out our endgame video course with GM Alexander Ipatov.
 He covers this exact position and 3 dozens more.

-By studying different pawns structures, importance of the center, strong and weak squares, and difference between pawns located on different files you will be able to understand both openings and middlegames better.
-For example you will learn why certain openings lead to more favorable middlegame positions, which in turn transpose into winning endgames.
+By studying different pawns structures, the importance of the center, strong and weak squares, and the difference between pawns located on different files you will be able to understand both openings and middlegames better.
+For example, you will learn why certain openings lead to more favorable middlegame positions, which in turn transpose into winning endgames.

 By knowing how to win typical endgames you will be able to plan your game starting from the opening, to lead you for the favorable middlegame and endgame position.

 Black’s pawn structure is more favorable to white’s.
 What opening did it come from?

 7. Endgames: You will gain confidence which will convert to a higher rating

 After you learn how to handle typical endgame positions, such as King and Pawn and Rook Endgames you will feel much more comfortable exchanging off and getting an easy endgame win, instead of taking unnecessary risks.